bioinfo-chru-strasbourg/STARK/services/STARK/stark/api/README.md

 | `threads` | No | Slots consumed (`-N`); see common optional keys above |
 | `memory` | No | Memory limit for docker container |

-Exemple of custom docker command:
+Example of custom docker command:

 ```json
 {